Skip to main content

 Sets metadata to an output query with the specified name.
 Multiple links can have the same output target, provided they are using different keys.

-There are also integrations available with sensitivity-analysis and optimization tools.
-Enabling these tool integrations could be done only for javascript functions using the following annotation:
+The same meta link type wires script IOs into the sensitivity-analysis and optimization tools.
+Enabling these tool integrations can be done only for JavaScript functions using the following annotation:

 //meta.features: {"sens-analysis": true, "fitting": true}